 - alfalfa is cut earlier, more often, and frequently sprayed

 - there is almost nothing for the bees to work between alfalfa cuttings

 - limited water sources are sprayed to control West Nile Virus

 I’m pondering not moving them.
 Rather I’ll leave them near town and next to the river.
-Maybe there’s more frequently moved clover and more plant diversity there.
-At least they would be away from the serious spraying.
+Maybe there’s more clover and plant diversity.
+At least they is away from the serious spraying.